-To successfully use your condo as a short-term rental in Middletown, you have to get the price right – neither too high nor too low.
+To successfully use your condo as a short-term rental in Springboro, you have to get the price right – neither too high nor too low.
 Price the rental too high, and you’ll scare renters off immediately.
 Price it too low, and they’ll wonder what’s wrong with it or what the catch is.

 Many of the short-term rental platforms have pricing tools that allow to plug in the pertinent data and then generate a reasonable rental price for you.
 Whatever method you use, experts in this area generally recommend the following:

 - Compare your condo with similar condos for rent in your immediate area to see what others are charging – and getting.